deepr41/budget_bot/docs/get_analysis.md

     called to visualize this data, and the resulting graph is sent to the user through the Telegram bot.

 # How to run this feature?
+Once the project is running(please follow the instructions given in the main README.md for this), please type /analytics into the telegram bot.